Allowing pharmacies administer AstraZeneca vaccine to health workers could speed up rollout – union

 The High-Level Taskforce on Vaccines and the Health Service Executive (HSE) are working through operational changes to the vaccine rollout in light of the advice on the Oxford/AstraZeneca jab.

+He confirmed that the vaccination programme for those over 85 will start in the middle of this month with the Pfizer or Moderna vaccine following the recommendation of the public health authorities.

+The rollout for those over 70 “may well be slower” than originally planned he said, but for healthcare workers and other groups it would go faster.

-Prof Karina Butler, chair of the National Immunisation Advisory Committee, said that there would be no significant time delay in the rollout and that the HSE was working very hard on the delivery of vaccines, whether through vaccinations centres or GPs.
+Prof Karina Butler, chair of the National Immunisation Advisory Committee (NIAC), said that there would be no significant time delay in the rollout and that the HSE was working very hard on the delivery of vaccines, whether through vaccinations centres or GPs.

 She told RTÉ’s Morning Ireland that the AstraZeneca vaccine could still be used for people aged over 70 if there were delays in the delivery of the Pfizer and Moderna vaccines.